navin10sharma/splashscreen/README.md

 OS: Mac OS X Sierra <br />
 Node Version: v4.5.0 <br />
 Xcode version: Xcode 8.0 Build version 8A218a  <br />

+<h2>Please Follow the Follow Setps to Create Demo project : <h2><br />
+1.ionic start projectName --v2   {This command will get demo project and install all the dependencies } <br />
+2.cd projectName <br />
+3.ionic serve {it will run your project in browser} <br />

+<h2> To Run your app in simulator you need to follow below command </h1> <br/>
+1.ionic platform add ios/android {You need to add platform for which you want to make build}
+2.ionic build ios/android { it will build your apps for required platform}
+3.ionic run android/ios {it will open your apps in simulator but first you need to install Xcode and Android simulator you can also use Genymotion simulator for android it will be fast compare to Default android simulator}  </br>

+4.ionic run ios --target='iPhone-6,10.0' { if your xcode install it will open your iphone 6 simulator }

+5.ionic run ios --device {if your device connected to machine it will open app in device as well }

 To Create a splash and icon you need to Follow same Command as ionic 1 <br />